Points well made

 “What possible difference could it make?”
 I asked “It’s only a ring.”

-“It’s the symbolism,” he explained, “Only a Master can give light; you have merely received it.”
+“It’s the symbolism,” he explained, “a only a Master can give light; you have only received it.”

 “I’m pretty sure that the flashlight is the working tool of one of the other degrees.”

 “Now you’re just being a Mr. Smarty Pants.
 The Worshipful Master gives light during the degrees.
 You, however, haven’t done that; you should wear your ring with the points in, the way you saw them on the altar.”

 “Yes.
 Look, how were the points arranged when you were brought to light?”